In blow to moderates, Medicaid cuts remain in Senate health care bill

 To reflect the position of conservative Republicans, the new version allows people to use their Health Savings Accounts to pay for insurance premiums.
 Because HSA’s are derived from pre-tax collars, experts amount this as a benefit for the higher-income Americans who are more likely to have health savings accounts.
 Republican leaders are looking closely at a proposal from conservative senators that would allow states to offer non-compliant health care plans in the individual market, ensuring a cheaper option that doesn’t offer comprehensive coverage.

-But in a blow to that measure, authored by Sens.
-Ted Cruz, R-Texas, and Mike Lee, R-Utah, the trade group representing health insurance companies, AHIP, has come out against it, saying that it would create “instability” in the individual market, saying it will result in “higher premiums and lower enrollment.”
+But opposition from a critical industry could hamper the measure authored by Sens.
+Ted Cruz, R-Texas, and Mike Lee, R-Utah. the trade group representing health insurance companies, AHIP, has come out against it, saying that it would create “instability” in the individual market, saying it will result in “higher premiums and lower enrollment.”

 The proposed cuts to Medicaid would start in 2021 as the Obamacare expansion, which covered people earning up to 138 percent of the poverty level, begins to wind down.
 Deeper cuts go into effect in 2025 because of a change to the funding formula to the inflation rate, which rises much slower than the cost of health care, which will likely result in less coverage.
 The Congressional Budget Office, which analyzes Congressional legislation, estimated that the bill would create more than $700 billion worth of cuts to the program over ten years and 15 million people would lose access to the program.